chef-boneyard/chef-web-docs-2016/includes_private_chef_1x/includes_private_chef_1x_install_ha_gre_tunnels.rst

 ..
 The contents of this file may be included in multiple topics.
 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-Occasionally, you may need to utilize a GRE tunnel to handle the VRRP traffic.
-To accomplish this, you will need to put the following in ``/var/opt/opscode/keepalived/bin/tunnel.sh``.

-On the backend server that will be used for bootstrapping:
+Occasionally, a GRE tunnel will be required to handle the |vrrp| traffic.
+To accomplish this, set the following in ``/var/opt/opscode/keepalived/bin/tunnel.sh`` on the backend server that will be used for bootstrapping:

 .. code-block:: bash